mabraham/wcs_randomizer/README.md

 cd wcs_randomizer
 ```

-5. Get python dependencies (only the simple web server Django)
+5. Get python dependencies (only the simple web server Django, which will just run locally on your laptop)

 ```
 python3 -m pip install -r requirements.txt